miguelwicht/Laravel-Docker-Jenkins-Test/readme.md

 Composer and npm are not included in this image but you can use the official images.

 ```
-# Change into the src directory
+# Change into the src directory (all other commands are called from there!)
 cd src/

 # Composer
 docker run --rm -v "$(pwd)":/app composer/composer:php5 composer-command-to-run

 ## Laravel installation as an example (installs laravel in the current folder)
+rm -rf .gitkeep
 docker run --rm -v "$(pwd)":/app composer/composer:php5 create-project --prefer-dist laravel/laravel .

 # NPM and Gulp